 - Do remember your competition is never far away when your customer needs a quick and convenient alternative.

 Get to the point and appeal to your customer’s most pressing needs.
 Show why your offering is stronger than the competition so they can make an easy purchasing decision.
-Be honest and forthright to instill trust in your brand, so your customer stays your customer long after the transaction.
+Be honest and forthright to instill trust in your brand so your customer stays your customer long after the transaction.
 Serve, don’t sell.

 The muse of your value proposition is your ideal customer (aka target audience).
-Which is why, when developing your messaging, “customer value proposition” is an important synonymous term to keep in mind.
+This is why, when developing your messaging, “customer value proposition” is an important synonymous term to keep in mind.
 Why should your customer buy from you — not one of your competitors?
 Your value prop should answer that question concisely in the voice of your customer.

 Of all of the messaging statements out there, value propositions have perhaps the most variations with synonymous terms.